 USA Softball earns program (exchange) revenue from registrations and assessments, sponsorships and royalty revenue, Hall of Fame operations, National Council meeting, and concession and merchandise sales.
-Revenue is recognized based on the following steps: (i) identification of contract with customer; (ii) determination of performance obligations; (iii) determination of the transaction price; (iv) allocation of the transaction price to the performance obligations; and (v) recognition of revenue when (or as) USA Softball satisfies each performance obligation.
+Revenue is recognized based on the following steps: (i) identification of contract with customer; (ii) determination of performance obligations; (iii) determination of the transaction price to the performance obligations; and (v) recognition of revenue when (or as) USA Softball satisfies each performance obligation.